Loading...

 Stay Hydrated

-After consuming coconut water or green tea, take a short walk to help your body utilize the glucose more efficiently.
+Engage in regular physical activity, such as a brisk walk, after consuming coconut water or green tea to help your body utilize the glucose more effectively.

 healthspan-mbl